 5) Clean out Gutter Debris With Blower Extension

 Everyone deals with leaves and pine needles getting lodged in their gutters.
-It looks bad, and even worse, it can cause severe damage to your house.
+It looks terrible, and even worse, it can cause severe damage to your house.

 Rain Gutters, as you know, are designed to carry water away from your house and into a drainage area.
 But when your gutters are clogged, the water builds up and overflows down the house siding and the foundation.